-Aviva Gilbert represents individuals and companies in both federal and state civil enforcement, investigation, and criminal justice matters.
+Aviva Gilbert represents individuals and companies in federal and state government enforcement, investigation, and criminal justice matters.
 She co-chairs the firm’s white collar defense and corporate investigations practice, and is a leader of its healthcare work as well.
-Aviva has extensive experience appearing before and negotiating with agencies like the United States Department of Justice, the Securities and Exchange Commission, the Department of Labor, the Department of Health and Human Services, and the California Attorney General’s office.
-She also maintains an active litigation practice focusing on healthcare-related litigation and technology sector business disputes.
-Aviva is co-chair of Farella's White Collar Defense and Internal Corporate Investigations Group.
+Aviva has extensive experience appearing before and negotiating with agencies like the United States Department of Justice, the Securities and Exchange Commission, the Department of Health and Human Services, FINRA, and the California Attorney General’s office.
+Aviva also represents directors and board committees in internal investigations for public and private companies.
+She focuses primarily on the healthcare and technology sectors.

-Aviva shepherds witnesses through all stages of government proceedings, and has broad experience with internal investigations into compliance and financial issues as well.
-Her investigation experience involves high-profile technology and biotech companies under significant pressure, as well as financial services entities and public organizations.
-Her representations run the gamut from apex executives to entry-level salesforce employees.
-Aviva also has experience as “pool counsel,” working with groups of employees in the internal investigation stage and then in any follow-on government proceedings.
-This allows her to learn the details of a particular issue under investigation, and then apply this knowledge efficiently to the needs of varied individual employee clients.
+Aviva shepherds witnesses and defendants through all stages of government proceedings, and has broad experience with internal investigations into compliance and financial issues.
+Her investigation experience involves high-profile technology, biotech, and consumer goods companies, as well as financial services entities and large public organizations.
+Her representations run the gamut from apex executives to entry-level laboratory, sales, or government employees.
+Aviva also has experience as “pool counsel,” working with groups of employees in the internal investigation stage and then in any follow-on proceedings.
+The pool counsel role allows her to learn the details of a particular issue under investigation, and then apply this knowledge efficiently to the needs of varied individual clients.

-In addition to her individual client representation, Aviva focuses on emergent issues in the securities and criminal defense spaces.
-She has done a significant amount of work on cybersecurity and associated compliance issues, and has clients in the cryptocurrency wing of the financial sector, and clients facing COVID-related government inquiries from state and federal agencies.
-Aviva also works with colleagues in the firm’s cannabis practice where she focuses on risk analysis for companies in or interested in the cannabis industry.
+In addition to her individual client representation, Aviva focuses on emergent issues in the securities and enforcement spaces.
+She has clients in the cryptocurrency wing of the financial sector, and clients facing COVID-related government inquiries from state and federal agencies.
+Aviva also works with colleagues in the firm’s cannabis practice where she focuses on risk analysis for companies in or interested in entering the cannabis industry.